“... jurisdiction.

 Dec 11-12

-Members of the public can join board meetings using the links provided in the agendas posted below.For more information on ... ”
+Members of the public can join board meetings using the links provided in the agendas posted below.For more information on h ... ”

 “... agement clinics (PMC) to be registered with Texas Medical Board.